-- Lockheed Martin’s Juno spacecraft, currently in orbit around Jupiter, carries a dozen 3D-printed waveguide support brackets.
+- Lockheed Martin’s Juno spacecraft, currently in orbit around Jupiter (through July 2021), carries a dozen 3D-printed waveguide support brackets.

 - Activated Research Company used DMLS to develop a radical new design for its Polyarc gas chromatography catalytic microreactor, bringing it to market in just 15 months.

 - Raytheon uses 3D printing for rocket engines, fins, and control system components for guided missiles, producing parts in hours rather than days.

 - Boeing set a world record in 2016 by building the largest 3D-printed item ever made, a fixture used in the construction of its 777 airplane, reportedly cutting weeks off its manufacturing time.

 - Brunswick Corporation used 3D printing for air conditioning grills on its Sea Ray yachts, eliminating the need for disposable tooling and speeding product development.

 In these cases, results included greater functionality, lower weight, reduced manufacturing costs, and oftentimes all three.
 Here are six design considerations that made these benefits possible: